whosonfirst/go-whosonfirst-libpostal/docs/index.md

 # The Mapzen Libpostal API

-The Mapzen Libpostal API is a ... around [the Libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses in to data structures.
-The Libpostal API has two endpoints that are exposed as HTTP `GET` requests, returning results as JSON data structures.
+The Mapzen Libpostal API (application programming interface) is a REST-based interface to [the Libpostal C library](https://github.com/openvenues/libpostal) for parsing and normalizing street addresses in to data structures using [OpenStreetMap](http://www.openstreetmap.org/) data.

+[Al Barrantine](https://twitter.com/albarrentine), who is Libpostal's author, wrote an [exhaustive blog post](https://mapzen.com/blog/inside-libpostal/) describing what Libpostal is and and how it works.
+It is aimed at a technical audience so we'll just excerpt the short version here:

+> Libpostal uses machine learning and is informed by tens of millions of real-world addresses from OpenStreetMap.
+The entire pipeline for training the models is open source.
+Since OSM is a dynamic data set with thousands of contributors and the models are retrained periodically, improving them can be as easy as contributing addresses to OSM.

+> Each country’s addressing system has its own set of conventions and peculiarities and libpostal is designed to deal with practically all of them.
+It currently supports normalizations in 60 languages and can parse addresses in more than 100 countries.
+Geocoding using libpostal as a preprocessing step becomes drastically simpler and more consistent internationally.

+The Libpostal API has two endpoints that are exposed as HTTP `GET` requests, returning JSON-formatted results.

 ## GET /expand _?address=ADDRESS&apikey=APIKEY_